 You will need to continually monitor the conditions within the terrarium a couple times per day.
 This means checking the temperatures in the basking area and cool area to make sure they are not too low or too high.

-This can easily be done by attaching high quality terrarium thermometers on each side of the terrarium – one in the basking area and one in the cool area.
+Attach high quality terrarium thermometers on each side of the terrarium – one in the basking zone and one in the cool zone.

 You should also monitor humidity levels within the terrarium.
-There are some digital and analog thermometers that are also coupled with hygrometers for checking both.
+There are some digital and analog thermometers that come with hygrometers for checking both temperatures and humidity.

 Make sure to check water levels throughout the day and add fresh, dechlorinated water if needed.
 Be sure to clean up any fecal matter and left over food particles after each meal.